Plaisance of Antioch: Mainland affairs

 A civil war was raging in the Kingdom of Jerusalem between two rival factions: the Templars, Venetians, and Pisans against the Hospitallers, Genoese, and Catalans.
-The Ibelin-led government had sided with the Genoese, but when the tide turned against them in late 1257, the government had to change sides; in order to do this without losing face, they decided to again invite the next-in-line to the throne to take charge as regent.
+The Ibelin-led government had sided with the Genoese, but when the tide turned against them in late 1257, the government had to change sides; to do this without losing face, they decided to again invite the next-in-line to the throne to take charge as regent.
 John of Jaffa and the master of the Temple, Thomas Berard, urged Bohemond VI of Antioch to bring Plaisance and her son to Acre, the kingdom's capital.

 Plaisance ruled the two kingdoms of the Latin East while her brother ruled the two northern mainland states.

 Plaisance sailed with Hugh from Cyprus to Tripoli, where she met with Bohemond.
 Mother and son arrived in Acre on 1 February 1258, escorted by her brother.
 At a session of the High Court, Bohemond urged that Hugh be acknowledged as King Conrad's heir and lord of the kingdom in the absence of the king and that Plaisance be recognized as Hugh's bailli.
 The Templars, the Teutonic Knights, most of the barons, and the Venetian and Pisan delegates swore fealty to Hugh, but the Hospitallers and their allies insisted that nothing could be decided in Conrad's absence.
 Plaisance was elected bailli by a majority vote and her father-in-law, John of Arsuf, duly resigned the bailliage to her.
 She was only distantly related to Conrad and received the regency on account of her relationship to her son.